LeeorNahum/PinInit/README.md

 # PinInit

-A library for initializing digital pins with different modes on an Arduino board.
+An Arduino library for initializing digital pins with different modes.

 ## Description

-This library provides an easy and efficient way to initialize digital pins with different modes (input, output, or input_pullup) on an Arduino board.
+This library provides a convenient way to initialize digital pins with different modes (input, output, or input_pullup) on an Arduino board.
 It uses a variadic template and recursive function calls to initialize an arbitrary number of pins with specified modes.

 ## Usage

-Here is an example of how to use PinInit:
+Here is an example of how to use the PinInit library:

 ``` C++
 #include <PinInit.h>